Meriofert, lyophilizate 75 me fsg+75 me lg

 Contraindications

-– Persistent ovarian enlargement, ovarian cysts (not caused by polycystic ovary syndrome).
+· Persistent enlargement of the ovaries, ovarian cysts (not caused by polycystic ovary syndrome).

 With caution

-The presence of risk factors for thromboembolic complications, such as individual or familial predisposition, severe obesity (body mass index >30 kg/m2) or thrombophilia, as there is an increased risk of venous or arterial thrombosis and thromboembolism during or after gonadotropin use.
-In this case, the benefits of gonadotropin treatment should outweigh the risks of gonadotropin use.
+The presence of risk factors for thromboembolic complications, such as individual or family predisposition, severe obesity (body mass index >30 kg/m2) or thrombophilia, since in this case there is an increased risk of developing venous or arterial thrombosis and thromboembolism during or after the use of gonadotropins.
+In this case, the benefits of treatment with gonadotropins should outweigh the risks of their use.

-Pregnancy and lactation The drug is contraindicated in pregnancy and lactation.
+Use during pregnancy and breastfeeding The drug is contraindicated during pregnancy and breastfeeding.

-The most common adverse reactions were ovarian cyst formation, injection site reactions, and headache (up to 10% frequency).
-The most serious adverse reactions were SUI and complications associated with this syndrome.
+The most common adverse reactions were: ovarian cyst formation, injection site reactions and headache (with an incidence of up to 10%).
+The most serious adverse reactions were OHSS and complications associated with this syndrome.

-The main adverse reactions are shown in the table below:
+The main adverse reactions are listed in the table below:

 Frequency